mcolour/colourhud/README.md

 2. Open Steam
 3. Go to Library
 4. Right click on `Team Fortress 2` on the games panel and select `Properties...`
 5. In the properties menu click on `Local Files` and select `Browse...` .
-TF2's root directory should open.
+TF2's root directory should open
 6. Navigate to `tf\custom`
 7. Extract `colourhud-master` from the ZIP file to the `custom` folder
 8. That's all